 These tests can help determine possible causes of the fever and seizure.

 If your doctor suspects a central nervous system infection, a lumbar puncture (spinal tap) may be necessary.
 In this procedure, a doctor inserts a needle into your child's lower back to remove a small amount of spinal fluid.
 This test can reveal evidence of infection in the fluid that surrounds the brain and spinal cord.

 Further tests such as an electroencephalogram (EEG) — a test that measures brain activity — may be necessary if your child had a complex febrile seizure.

 Treatments and drugs

 It's not necessary to lower your child's fever to stop a febrile seizure.
-So don't try to give your child fever medications during a seizure.
+So don't try to give your child fever medications during a seizure, due to a risk of choking.
 For the same reason, don't place your child in a cooling tub of water.
 It's much more practical, more comfortable — and safer — for your child to remain lying on the carpet or a bed.